MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 ### Prevent users from changing the location of their OneDrive folder
 <a name="DisableCustomRoot"> </a>

-This policy lets you prevent users from changing the location of the OneDrive folder on their computer.
+This setting lets you block users from changing the location of the OneDrive folder on their computer.

-To use this policy, you must enter your [tenant ID](find-your-office-365-tenant-id.md) in Group Policy Editor.
+To use this setting, you must enter your [tenant ID](find-your-office-365-tenant-id.md) in Group Policy Editor.
 In the **Options** box, click **Show** to enter the tenant ID and enter 1 to enable the policy or 0 to disable it.

-If you enable this setting, users cannot change the location of their "OneDrive - {tenant name}" folder during the Welcome to OneDrive wizard.
-This forces users to use either the default location, or, if you've set the **Set the default location for the OneDrive folder** setting, ensures all users have their local OneDrive folder in the location that you've specified.
+If you enable this setting, the “Change location” link is hidden in OneDrive Setup.
+The OneDrive folder will be created in the default location, or in the custom location you specified if you enabled [Set the default location for the OneDrive folder](use-group-policy.md#DefaultRootDir).

 Enabling this policy sets the following registry key value to 1.